0

 How to Use Heat Mats for Starting Seeds

-Everything you need to know about using a seedling heat mat for seed starting in less than 10 minutes.
-Heat mats can be a vital part of your production plan when used properly.
+Heat mats are a vital part of an efficient production plan when used properly.
 The number one thing to consider is that not all crops are created equal.
-Starting seeds means taking a look at the individual needs of each crop and sometimes each individual variety.
+Starting seeds in the ideal environment means taking a look at the individual needs of each crop and sometimes each individual variety.

 Germination Requirements For Starting Seeds (soil, light, water, temperature)

-In this article we will be dealing exclusively with the temperature preference of the soil.
-Using the correct germination temperature for your seed starting process has a number of benefits including; increased seed germination rates, quicker germination times and healthier plant starts overall.
+In this article, we will be dealing exclusively with the soil temperature preference for your crops.
+Using the correct germination temperature for your seed-starting process has several benefits, including increased seed germination rates, quicker germination times, and healthier plant starts overall.

 Market Garden Mixed Crops vs. Monocrops

-Now if you're starting seeds year-round, monocropping a significant number of rows of plants or you just have a couple of different varieties of seeds, you might have a couple of different soil temperature setups that you need to accomplish this.
-It helps to just know that this is what the bigger farms have as a standard practice; Multiple heating mat set ups for multiple varieties.
+Now if you're starting seeds year-round, monocropping a significant number of rows of plants, or you just have a couple of different varieties of seeds, you might need a couple of different soil temperature setups to accomplish this.
+It helps to know that this is what the bigger farms have as a standard practice: Multiple heating mat setups for multiple varieties.

 Do You Need a Heating Mat to Start Your Seeds?

 One of the main questions we get is, "Do I even need a heat mat to start seeds?"
-If you are just starting a few seedlings indoors to save a little money on your spring garden plants then you may not need one.
-However, considering the soil preference, temperature preference and light preference can be different for every variety of seeds the answer is probably yes, if you are growing a wide variety of crops from seed.
+You may not need one if you are just starting a few seedlings indoors to save a little money on your spring garden plants.
+However, considering the soil preference, temperature preference, and light preference can be different for every variety of seeds, the answer is probably, “Yes, if you are growing a wide variety of crops from seed.”

 The germination requirements for lettuce seeds are very different from those for chili peppers or tomatoes.
 While your lettuce seeds may germinate just fine in an unheated room or shed where the temperatures range from 40-65℉ in the Spring, other gardening staples will not.
-Tomatoes for example will rarely germinate below 75 degrees.
+Tomatoes, for example, rarely germinate below 75 degrees.
 To start these properly you will need to warm the soil using seedling heat mats.

-If you are planning to start seeds that have special requirements or even just in a space that is outside their preferred temperature, having a seedling heat mat can definitely be the key to a successful start to every growing season.
+• If you are planning to start seeds with special requirements or even just in a space outside their preferred temperature, having a seedling heat mat can be the key to a successful start to every growing season.

-If you are going to germinate heat loving crops like zinnias or chili peppers, using a heat mat can give you a significant jump on the growing season.
+• If you are going to germinate heat-loving crops like zinnias or chili peppers, using a heat mat can give you a significant jump on the growing season.
 These crops frequently take 7-14 days to germinate if left to their own devices.
-Grown on a heating mat, these seeds can germinate quite well in just a couple days.
+Grown on a heating mat, these seeds can germinate quite well in a few days.

-If your seeds have very specific temperature needs for proper growth of roots or development of specific traits.
-For example zinnias grown outside of their preferred conditions may revert to single type blooms instead of the larger multi-layered petal style.
+• If your seeds have particular temperature needs for proper growth of roots or development of specific traits.
+For example, zinnias grown outside their preferred conditions may revert to single-type blooms instead of the larger multi-layered petal style.

 Looking Up Plant Varieties’ Needs on Your Seed Supplier’s Website

-Most reputable seed suppliers will provide you with all of the information you need to get your seeds started right.
-If you have a favorite seed supplier take the time to look through their website.
-You may have to scroll down past the general description to find the ideal soil temperatures for seed germination.
+Most reputable seed suppliers will provide the information you need to get your seeds started right.
+If you have a favorite seed supplier, take the time to look through their website.
+You may have to scroll past the general description to find the ideal soil temperatures for seed germination.

-Generally listed under Growing Information or Attributes within a seed’s description you will find a list of information about the growing preferences of the plant.
-This will include days to germination, preferred temperature, and proper seed spacing as well as differences between indoor and outdoor starting recommendations.
+Generally listed under Growing Information or Attributes within a seed’s description, you will find a list of information about the plant's growing preferences.
+This information will include days to germination, preferred temperature, proper seed spacing, and differences between indoor and outdoor starting recommendations.

-To find the best temperature to set your mat at you should make a list of the preference range of each variety you will be starting.
-Once you have all of this information at your fingertips you can move forward with examining your ideal ranges.
+To find the best temperature to set your mat at, list the preference range of each variety you will be starting.
+Once you have all of this information at your fingertips, you can identify your ideal ranges.

 The Bell Curve of Planting Temperatures

-It can be very helpful to think about plotting your varieties along a bell curve.
-Some plants like lettuces will germinate in the lower ranges of 55℉- 65℉.
+Thinking about plotting your varieties along a bell curve can be very helpful.
+Some plants, like lettuces, will germinate in the lower ranges of 55℉- 65℉.
 Most plants will happily sprout in the 65℉-75℉ range.
-A few species of plants including peppers, tomatoes and some flowers prefer ranges from 75℉ to as high as 90℉.
+A few species of plants, including peppers, tomatoes, and some flowers, prefer ranges from 75℉ to as high as 90℉.

 Seed Packet Information